1460 E. Holt Ave Suite 74

 - Hold each other accountable based on agreed upon program outcomes

-- Stay informed about ongoing changes in the field of college access and success
+- Stay informed about ongoing changes in the field of college access and success and career readiness

 PLAN, ORGANIZE, AND EXECUTE